-ROA has a process for approving certifying bodies before certification activities are undertaken to the ROC program:
+ROA has a process for approving certifying bodies before certification activities are undertaken to the Regenerative Organic Certified® program:

-- 1) All certifying bodies wishing to carry out evaluation and certification activities to ROC must be pre-approved by the ROA.
-A list of approved CBs is on the ROC website Resources page. - 2) The electronic application to become an approved CB is located on the ROC website under the "Get Certified" tab.
+- 1) All certifying bodies wishing to carry out evaluation and certification activities for Regenerative Organic Certified® must be pre-approved by the ROA.
+A list of approved CBs is available on the Resources page. - 2) The electronic application to become an approved CB is located at https://regenorganic.org/cb-application/.
 The process for approval can take anywhere from two to six months or longer. - 3) Certifying bodies must pay the applicable fees for application, review, and continued evaluation by ROA.
 The ROA CB Cost and Fee Schedule is available upon request from qualityassurance@regenorganic.org. - 4) Certifying bodies are approved according to the ROA CB Approval Procedure available upon request from qualityassurance@regenorganic.org.